Volume 1: The Tower, $22.95

 by Kris Lawson

 Spider World is at first glance a harsh study of evolution, a key concept in Wilson's oeuvre since his groundbreaking debut The Outsider; the conflicts of intelligence versus might and entitlement versus inheritance predominate as the novels worry the question of what determines a species' survival and what kind of survival it might be.
 But Spider World is also a classic quest tale: the hero, Niall, possesses special abilities and the courage to achieve his potential.
-He goes on journeys, both mystical and physical, and overcomes mental and corporeal obstacles in order to achieve his goals: control of his gifts and knowledge, and the power to change the world around him.
+He goes on journeys, both mystical and physical, and overcomes mental and corporeal obstacles in order to achieve his goals: to gain control of his supernatural abilities and to realize the power to change the world around him.
 On this level, the term "visionary fiction" fits very well; densely packed with layers of meaning, this futuristic tale invokes the inner resources of human consciousness as much as it does science.

 Wilson's prose is deceptively simple, even repetitive at times.
 Like other science fiction writers, Wilson not only has to introduce his characters, he also has to set up his universe and explain it for the reader.
 He does this in graphic, sometimes stomach-turning detail, vividly demonstrating the animal-like qualities of his human protagonists through their senses of smell and taste.
 Here, Niall and the other boys in his family keep watch on a giant ant colony: